Etejerina/a-walk-in-python/day_2.md

 * Sets are used to store multiple items in a single variable.
 A set is a collection which is unordered, unchangeable*, and unindexed.
 * Frozenset is just an inmutable version of a set.

-Boolean Type: ***bool***

-* In programming you often need to know if an expression is True or False.
-Those are boolean values.

 In order to get the data type from a variable you can just run: